webmarketingroi/optimizely-x-node/readme.md

 // Create an instance of the OptimizelyClient.
 You can do that using the following lines of code: var oc = new OptimizelyClient(authCredentials);

 // Do something with the client.
+The client uses Bluebird Promises as return values of its methods.

 // For example, get the first page of projects, 25 projects per page oc.getProjects({page: 1, per_page:25}).then(function(data){